 Food and drink

 You are spoiled for choice when it comes for food and drink.
 I am a huge foodie and would just come to York to enjoy the food that’s on offer.
 There are many of popular chain restaurants available, so if you have a favourite always check if there’s one York.
-These are some of my personal favourites:
+These are three of my personal favourites:

 There are plenty of fresh food stalls around York.
 The Shambles food court offer a variety of foods to suit different palates.
 The Krep stall serves delicious sweet and savoury crepes!
 A real must have for all pancake lovers.